Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: The relation with Thompson's groups

-\begin{proof}[Proof of Proposition \ref{prop:sesB}] As mentioned above, the cases $g=0$ and $g=\infty$ are covered in \cite{FK} and \cite{FK2}, respectively.
-Thus, we assume that $1\le g < \infty$.
-Fix a rigid structure on $\Sigma_g$, and let $c$ be the separating curve used to define the rigid structure, as described in \ref{subsec:finitegenus}.
-Write $P$ for the pants decomposition underlying the rigid structure, which recall is a pants decomposition of the planar component of $\Sigma_g - c$.
-The dual tree to this pants decomposition is naturally a rooted 3-valent tree $\mathcal{T}$, where the root corresponds to the unique pair of pants of $\Sigma_g-P$ having $c$ as boundary curve.
+\begin{proof}[Proof of Proposition \ref{prop:sesB}] As mentioned above, the case $g=0$ is covered in \cite{FK}, so assume that $g \ge 1$.
+Fix a rigid structure on $\Sigma_g$, and let $c$ be the separating curve used to define it.
+The dual graph of the pants decomposition $P$ underlying the rigid structure is naturally isomorphic to $\mathcal{T}$, where the root corresponds to the unique pair of pants of $\Sigma_g-P$ having $c$ as boundary curve.

-Define an {\em admissible subtree} of $\mathcal{T}$ as a subtree $T$ whose vertices are either 1-valent or 3-valent.
-As usual, a 1-valent vertex of $T$ is called a {\em leaf}.
-The set of leaves of $T$ is denoted $\partial T$, and the cardinality of $\partial T$ is called the {\em level} of $T$.
-Given a leaf $v$ of $T$, we denote by $T_v$ the admissible tree obtained from $T$ by adding to $T$ the two vertices of $\mathcal{T} - T$ adjacent to $v$.
-We remark that using the inclusion of $T$ and $T_v$ into $\mathcal{T}$, one may distinguish the two vertices of $T_v -T$ as the {\em left} and {\em right} vertices of $T_v - T$.
-We will denote these as $v_L$ and $v_R$, respectively.

-As above we define a {\em symbol} as a triple $(T,T', \sigma)$, where $T$ and $T'$ are admissible subtrees of equal level, and $\sigma: \partial T \to \partial T'$ is a bijection.
-Given a symbol $(T,T',\sigma)$ and $v \in \partial T$, we say $(T,T', \sigma)$ and $(T_v, T_{\sigma(v)}, \sigma_v)$ are {\em leaf-equivalent}, where $\sigma_v$ is the unique extension of $\sigma$ to $T_v$ that preserves left and right.
-Let $\sim$ be the equivalence relation on the set of symbols generated by leaf-equivalence, and $G$ be the set of equivalence classes of symbols.
-The set $G$ turns into a group as follows.
-Given two elements of $G$, we first represent them as symbols $(T,T', \sigma)$ and $(T', T'', \tau)$ and set the identity element is the class of $(T,T, id)$, where $T$ is any admissible subtree.
-It is easy to see that the product operation in $G$ is well-defined and that, with respect to this operation, $G$ is isomorphic to Thompson's group $V$.

-After this considerations, we define a homomorphism $\Bc_g \to V$ as follows.
+We now define a homomorphism $\Bc_g \to V$ as follows.
 Let $f\in \Bc_g$ and consider a defining subsurface $Z$ for $f$.
-Up to enlarging $Z$, we may assume that $Z$ has genus $g$.
-We associate to $f$ the symbol $(T,T',\sigma) \in V$, where $T$ (resp. $T'$) is the minimal admissible subtree of $\mathcal T$ contained in $Z$ (resp. $f(Z)$), and $\sigma$ is the bijection between the sets of leaves of $T$ and $T'$, respectively, induced by the permutation between the sets of boundary components of $Z$ and $f(Z)$ given by $f$.

-Now, one easily checks that this correspondence gives rise to a well-defined homomorphism $\Bc_g \to V$, which is clearly surjective.
+We associate to $f$ the triple $(T,T',\sigma) \in V$, where $T$ (resp. $T'$) is the subtree of $\mathcal T$ contained in $Z$ (resp. $f(Z)$), and $\sigma$ is the bijection between the sets of leaves of $T$ and $T'$, respectively, induced by the permutation between the sets of boundary components of $Z$ and $f(Z)$ given by $f$.
+At this point, one easily checks that this correspondence gives rise to a well-defined surjective homomorphism $\Bc_g \to V$.